plone/plone.api/docs/group.rst

 Get group roles
 ---------------

-The :meth:`api.group.get_roles` method is used to getting group's roles.
+The :meth:`api.group.get_roles` method is used for getting a group's roles.
 By default it returns site-wide roles.

 .. code-block:: python